metricshilab/manual/Git.md

 Git is a version control system useful when developing and maintaining coding projects as well as preparing long documents.

-Git helps me manage course materials.
 Free Git books and tutorials are available online.
 Self-learning is important.

 * [Atlassian Online Tutorial](https://www.atlassian.com/git/tutorials)